aws-samples/r53resolver-query-log-parser/README.md

 ![alt text](https://github.com/spanningt/route53resolverLogging/raw/master/sam-output.png "SAM Output Values")

 #### Malicous Domains List
-This SAM will create S3 bucket (bucket will be named based on parameter `S3MaliciousDomainsBucketName`).
-You will need to store the file with list of malicious domains in that bucket.
-Once you drop the file into S3, lambda function will be triggered automatically and it will parse the file and store the malicious domains into DynamoDB table as defined in `template.yaml` parameter `DDBMaliciousDomainsTable`
+This SAM will create S3 bucket (bucket will be named based on parameter `S3interestingDomainsBucketName`).
+You will need to store the file with list of interesting domains in that bucket.
+Once you drop the file into S3, lambda function will be triggered automatically and it will parse the file and store the interesting domains into DynamoDB table as defined in `template.yaml` parameter `DDBinterestingDomainsTable`

-For this sample application we obtained list of malicious domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
+For this sample application we obtained list of interesting domain from [curated list of awesome Threat Intelligence resources](https://github.com/hslatman/awesome-threat-intelligence).
 For the testing we used https://www.malwaredomainlist.com/mdl.php

-> Optional: You can also modify `import_malicious_list` Lambda function to download the file from location other than S3. i.e using CURL or similar.
+> Optional: You can also modify `import_interesting_domains` Lambda function to download the file from location other than S3. i.e using CURL or similar.

-If file format that you are using isnt compatible with one we used you will need to modify `import_malicious_list`
+If file format that you are using isnt compatible with one we used you will need to modify `import_interesting_domains`

-## Populate `malicious-domains` DynamoDB Table
+## Populate `interesting-domains` DynamoDB Table

 Navigate to AWS Console and go to Lamba.
-Find *ImportMaliciousListFunctionOutput* Lambda function it will be named `cfnStackName-ImportMaliciousListFunc-XXXXXXXXX`
+Find *ImportinterestingListFunctionOutput* Lambda function it will be named `cfnStackName-ImportinterestingListFunc-XXXXXXXXX`

 > Note: before you run Lambda function you MUST complete pre-requisite section as described under *Malicous Domains List* section

-Once *ImportMaliciousListFunctionOutput* has completed, navigate to DynamoDB console.
-Find `malicious-domains-table` table and make sure that in fact it has been populated with data.
+Once *ImportinterestingListFunctionOutput* has completed, navigate to DynamoDB console.
+Find `interesting-domains-table` table and make sure that in fact it has been populated with data.

 ## Create DNS Resolver Logs and send them to Kinesis Firehose
 To send Route 53 Resolver DNS quesry logs to Kinesis Firehose requires two steps. creation of resolver log configuration and